The Earth Is an Image

 In a poetic enquiry into the lifespan of satellites, Liu not only examines advances in satellite broadcasting, but also provides an alternative experience of distance and space, illustrating the complex relationship between human and non-human life forms.

-Science-fiction novelist Chen Qiufan wrote Sounds of the Universe, a short story inspired by Liu Xin’s poetic exploration of technology, space, and humanity in The Earth Is an Image.
+We invite you to explore the work deeper.
+Science-fiction novelist Chen Qiufan wrote Sounds of the Universe, a short story inspired by Xin Liu’s poetic exploration of technology, space, and humanity in The Earth Is an Image.

 Xin Liu is an artist and engineer who takes a post-metaphysical approach to explore the personal, social, and technological spaces in our world.
 Her most recent work centres on the verticality of space, extraterrestrial explorations, and cosmic metabolism.
 Liu received her MA from Massachusetts Institute of Technology, her MFA from Rhode Island School of Design, and BE from Tsinghua University in Beijing.
 She is currently the Arts Curator for the Space Exploration Initiative in MIT Media Lab and an artist-in-residence at the SETI Institute in Silicon Valley.
 Her numerous awards and fellowships include the X Museum Triennial Award, the Van Lier Fellowship, and the Sundance New Frontier Story Lab fellowship.